Differences Between List, Tuple, Set and Dictionary in Python

 -

-Dictionary: Stores data using unique keys that map to specific values, making data retrieval efficient.
+Dictionary: Stores ordered data using unique keys that map to specific values, making data retrieval efficient.
+Duplicate keys are not allowed; if a key is repeated, only the last value is kept.

 Difference Between List and Dictionary in Python

 Lists and dictionaries in Python are both mutable data structures, but they differ significantly in how data is stored and accessed.
-A list stores elements in a sequential order and uses indexing, while a dictionary stores data in key-value pairs and uses keys for accessing values.
+A list stores elements in a sequential order and uses indexing, making it ideal for ordered data.
+In contrast, a dictionary stores data as key-value pairs, where elements in dictionaries are accessed using unique keys.
+As of Python 3.7+, dictionaries also maintain the insertion order of their elements, allowing them to store ordered data.

 List vs Dictionary - A Comparison Table